 This commitment is made with specific reference to a person's Age, Disability, Gender Reassignment, Marriage & Civil Partnership, Pregnancy & Maternity, Race, Religious Belief & Non Belief, Sex and Sexual Orientation.

 We are committed to fulfilling our obligations under the Equality Act.

-Diversity & equality is important at the University of Liverpool
+Diversity and equality is important at the University of Liverpool

 This short film provides an overview and introduction on the importance of diversity and equality at the University of Liverpool.
-The film covers topics such as disability, gender, race, religion and sexual orientation, and includes interviews with Professor Kelvin Everest, Pro Vice Chancellor Student Experience, and Carol Costello, Director of Human Resources.
+The film covers topics such as disability, gender, race, religion and sexual orientation, and includes interviews with Professor Kelvin Everest, former Pro Vice-Chancellor Student Experience, and Carol Costello, Director of Human Resources.